 The project collected data and information spanning 2012 to 2017 on hate crime, hate speech and discrimination against Muslims in the EU to populate an online database.
 This is the first time national case law which is often hard to find and access is presented in a user friendly online database.
 It includes the courts' reasoning, findings and considerations, as well as key facts for each case.
 The project complements related work carried out by UN bodies and the Council of Europe, in particular database initiatives by OSCE/ODIHR, such as the Tolerance and Non-Discrimination Information System (TANDIS), ODIHR’s online hate crime reporting system.

-The database is currently available in 'beta version’ only to selected stakeholders.
-The public version will be online during 2018.
-It will allow users to select and filter results by country, year, thematic area, target group, and numerous other variables to obtain rapid access to the wealth and depth of information provided.
+It allows users to select and filter results by country, year, thematic area, target group, and numerous other variables to obtain rapid access to the wealth and depth of information provided.